robomq/robomq.io/docs/broadcast.md

+> Browse the chapter of AMQP Introduction first before testing the examples here.

 # Broadcast (Publish/Subscribe)

 For broadcast messaging, a producer sends messages to fan-out exchange that are broadcast to all queues bound to that exchange.
 As soon as a consumer subscribes to the queue, messages will be delivered to that consumer